terra-money/docs/docs/How-to/Run-a-full-Terra-node/System-configuration.md

 # System Configuration

 :::warning Recommended operating systems
 This guide has been tested against Linux distributions only.
-To ensure you successfully set up your production environment, consider setting it up on an Linux system.
+To ensure a successful production environment setup, consider using a Linux system.
 :::

 Running a full Terra node is a resource-intensive process that requires a persistent server.
 If you want to use Terra without downloading the entire blockchain, use [Terra Station](https://station.terra.money/).